 WHAT’S THE FACEPAINT ALL ABOUT?

-I originate from Sierra Leone and the facial patterns are inspired by a mask I bought in Freetown in 2004.
+I originate from Sierra Leone and the facial patterns are inspired by a mask I bought in Freetown .
 FYI that is actually luminous paint on my tongue, not Photoshop.

 HOW DID YOUR ECLECTIC MUSICAL JOURNEY START?

 I blame Tenniel Garwes.
 When I was 13, He lived around the corner and he had a microphone and an echobox.
 We experimented, we made noise, and we blew it up.
 It was fun.
 There was no turning back after that.

 Then there was the vain attempt to impress girls by remixing pop songs using only a record player and a cassette deck .Those were the days when I would travel miles to pick up U.S imports of hip-hop records.